sepeliry/point-and-click-homepage/README.md

 1. Clone the repository: `git clone https://github.com/sepeliry/point-and-click-homepage.git`
 2. Move to the newly created directory: `cd point-and-click-homepage`
 3. Install packages: `npm install`
-4. Open `index.html` file in Visual Studio Code
-5. Click `Go Live` button located in the bottom right corner of Visual Studio Code
+4. Run npm run start to start parcel dev server

-The game should now open on your browser and run locally on port 5500 by default.
+The game should now open on your browser and run locally on port 1234 by default.
 Happy exploring! :D